DRAGNIL68/FastListenerRegistration/README.md

-this is a small lib (6kb) to register listeners with a annotation
+A small lib (6kb) to register listeners with a annotation.

+This was made for papermc 1.21.11 and up but it probably works for more or less any version.

+This lib works by using reflection to create a new instance of the listener class after the user class the register method
 ```
 ListenerRegister.register(this); // put this in your onEnable method
-@EventListener // put this on any event listener for it to work
+@EventListener // put this on any event listener you wish to auto register
 ```